 Absence due to illness

-You should also let our school know about your child's treatment for any illness and any special care needed.
+Please let our school know about your child's treatment for any illness and any special care needed.
 If your child is absent frequently because of illness, we may ask for medical guidance to make sure the right support is given.
 If prescribed medicines need to be taken during school hours, you should discuss this with our head teacher or the person at our school designated responsible for your child's medical needs.

 If your child is unwell at school, our school will contact you as the parent or guardian to make suitable collection and care arrangements.

 Only your child's school can authorise an absence from school.
-If you plan to take your child out of school during term time it must be for a good reason and you must obtain permission from our head teacher.
+If you plan to take your child out of school during term time it must be for a good reason and you must obtain permission from our headteacher.
 Good reasons may include: family bereavements and funerals, doctor, dental and hospital appointments.

 If your child is absent from school due to working in the entertainment industry Surrey County Council's guide explains your responsibilities.